kalebpederson/nunit.dependencyinjection/Readme.md

 ## Convention Based Type Discovery

 Sometimes it's convenient if the inversion of control container picks up all of the interfaces and their mapping registrations automatically.
+For example, given an interface `IDateTimeProvider` and a corresponding implementation `DateTimeProvider`, we might want to register the interface `IDateTimeProvider` as corresponding to the concrete implementation of `DateTimeProvider`.
 This example demonstrates that process:

 ```csharp
 // First import the following NuGet packages: